Extension method: Support in programming languages

 Extension methods are features of numerous languages including C#, Java via Manifold or Lombok or Fluent, Gosu, JavaScript, Oxygene, Ruby, Smalltalk, Kotlin, Dart, Visual Basic.NET, and Xojo.
 In dynamic languages like Python, the concept of an extension method is unnecessary because classes (excluding built-in classes) can be extended without any special syntax (an approach known as "monkey-patching", employed in libraries such as gevent).

 In VB.NET and Oxygene, they are recognized by the presence of the "extension" keyword or attribute.
 In Xojo, the "Extends" keyword is used with global methods.

 In C#, they are implemented as static methods in static classes, with the first argument being of extended class and preceded by "this" keyword.
+Extension methods have been proposed for inclusion into C++, and have cited C#-style extension methods as inspiration.

 In Java, extension methods are added via Manifold, a jar file added to the project's classpath.
 Similar to C#, a Java extension method is declared static in an @Extension class where the first argument has the same type as the extended class and is annotated with @This.
 Alternatively, the Fluent plugin allows calling any static method as an extension method without using annotations, as long as the method signature matches.

 In Smalltalk, any code can add a method to any class at any time, by sending a method creation message (such as methodsFor:) to the class the user wants to extend.
 The Smalltalk method category is conventionally named after the package that provides the extension, surrounded by asterisks.
 For example, when Etoys application code extends classes in the core library, the added methods are put in the *etoys* category.

 In Ruby, like Smalltalk, there is no special language feature for extension, as Ruby allows classes to be re-opened at any time with the class keyword to add new methods.
 The Ruby community often describes an extension method as a kind of monkey patch.
 There is also a newer feature for adding safe/local extensions to the objects, called Refinements, but it is known to be less used.

+In Rust, extension methods do not exist, however for types that the user defines one may arbitrarily add new methods with impl blocks at any point, or impl Trait blocks.
+It is illegal to put impl blocks on types that are not owned by the user, or if the trait or at least one of the types is not defined in the current crate (called the "orphan rule").
+This is used to prevent two crates from implementing the same trait for the same type in an incompatible way.

 In Swift, the extension keyword marks a class-like construct that allows the addition of methods, constructors, and fields to an existing class, including the ability to implement a new interface/protocol to the existing class.